sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <h3>India AI Impact Summit (February 2026)</h3>

-<p>The <strong>India AI Impact Summit</strong>, scheduled for 16–20 February 2026 in New Delhi, positions itself as the next phase in this diplomatic progression.
+<p>The India AI Impact Summit, scheduled for 16–20 February 2026 in New Delhi, positions itself as the next phase in this diplomatic progression.
 Organised under India's IndiaAI Mission, the summit aims to translate the aspirational commitments of previous declarations into concrete policy frameworks and implementation strategies.</p>

 <h4>Leaders' Declaration (Forthcoming)</h4>

-<p>The summit's primary outcome document, the <strong>Leaders' Declaration</strong>, will be formally adopted on 20 February 2026.
+<p>The summit's primary outcome document, the Leaders' Declaration, will be formally adopted on 20 February 2026.
 Based on pre-summit consultations and the framework of the Three Sutras (People, Planet, Progress) and Seven Chakras (thematic working groups), the declaration is expected to address mechanisms for democratising access to AI compute, datasets, and foundational models; frameworks for AI deployment in healthcare, agriculture, and education tailored to developing-country contexts; standards for human capital development and workforce reskilling in AI-integrated economies; and governance structures ensuring AI systems respect linguistic diversity, gender equity, and accessibility.</p>

 <div class="tsap-info-box">
 <strong>Status:</strong> Leaders' Declaration to be released 20 February 2026